 You can descend down another 1/3 mile to a platform in front of the middle section.
 And if water levels are low, you can get on the rocks for an even closer look!

-92 miles (1 hour 56 minutes)
+92 miles from Asheville (1 hour 56 minutes)

 Trail Length: 1.3 miles round trip

-You can call them Secret Falls or Big Shoals Falls but either way, this 50 foot waterfall outside Highlands leads to an awesome swimming hole.
+The last of our Asheville-area waterfalls goes by two names just like the one before it.
+You can call it Secret Falls or Big Shoals Falls but either way, this 50-foot waterfall outside Highlands leads to an awesome swimming hole.

 Be careful at the top of the waterfall, which will be where you first arrive.
-From there, a wading area and small sandy beach await for you to enjoy a relaxing dip in some water!
+From there, a wading area and a small sandy beach await for you to enjoy a relaxing dip in some water!